clicknium/clicknium-samples/QuarterCloseChallenge/readme.md

 ```
 git clone https://github.com/clicknium/clicknium-samples.git
 ```
-- open the folder 'QuarterCloseChallenge' in Visual Studio code
+- open the folder 'QuarterCloseChallenge' in Visual Studio Code
-- open `app.py` in visual studio code.
+- open `app.py` in Visual Studio Code.
 - press `F5` to debug the sample or press `CTRL+F5` to run sample.
-You will see the result:
+You will see the result as below:

 ![result](img/result.png)

-# What the sample do
+# The Purpose of The Sample
-- open local financial system, get the transaction count and scrape `Amount` and `Account` information for each transaction.
+- open local financial system to get the transaction count and scrape `Amount` and `Account` information for each transaction.

 ```python
 def get_transaction_count():